Cutting down on paper napkins does not help in food box packaging.

 Habitually, beverage takeaway requires paper cup holders.
 Cup holders are a necessity when drinks are brought from one point to another.
 But, customers tend to drink right away as they walk out.
 And there goes the need of the coffee cup tray.
 Just like questioning “Do you need a paper straw?”, ask “Are you drinking it right away?
 Is a paper tray required?”

 This would hint to the customer if he really needs a tray since he is about to consume the drink immediately.

 You can do so much with a paper lunch box.
 Don’t stop with savoury dishes such as sandwiches and nasi lemak.
 This cost-friendly lunch box is ideal for cheesecakes too.
 Commonly, cafes stick with paper cake boxes for cheesecakes yet that extra space makes it less presentable.
 Not forgetting snacks and bites that fit in the box.

 Not all food boxes need to align with their single purpose.
 For instance, our bio lunch box is dubbed by many as a biryani container.
+Our compostable lunch box is the best fit for pasta.
 Versatility doesn’t necessarily need variety.
 Get disposable food containers that can pack several dishes.

 Lower the Inventory

 Yes, you read that right.
 Most of the time, you tend to have more than what you really need.
 Be it ingredients or food box packaging.
 Evaluate your disposable packaging inventory and how much you estimate you will actually use for the next order.

 There is a plus point in ordering items like disposable paper straws and coffee stirrers in bulk.
 These are common runners and don’t take much space.
 Nevertheless, disposable food boxes and napkins take up a lot of areas.